-Amber Mahone directs E3’s Clean Energy team, which looks across all sectors of the energy economy to evaluate the feasibility and implications of long-term climate solutions.
+Amber Mahone leads E3’s Clean Energy and Climate Pathways teams.
+Her work looks across all sectors of the energy economy to evaluate the feasibility and implications of long-term climate solutions.
 She pursues a data-driven approach to informing investment decisions and policy choices, and relishes unpacking meaningful results from complex models and translating them into actionable decision points for E3’s clients.

 - Pacific Northwest Pathways to 2050